cynkra/posit-conf-2025/README.md

 1. Clone the repository.
 2. Open the project in Positron, RStudio, or your favorite IDE.
+3. Run `scripts/00-isolate.R` to create an empty project-local library.
+    Restart the IDE.
-3. Run `scripts/00-install.R` to install the required packages into a project-local library.
+4. Run `scripts/01-install.R` to install the required packages.
-4. Open and run the other scripts in the `scripts/` directory.
+5. Open and run the other scripts in the `scripts/` directory.

 ## Additional resources